googleapis/google-cloud-ruby/google-cloud-error_reporting/docs/instrumentation.md

 end
 ```

-The Stackdriver ErrorReporting specific configuration parameters can also be
+Configuration specific to Stackdriver Error Reporting can also be
 configured through its own interface:

 ```ruby